-The APCO shall take action on a written request for a permit modification for a condition that is not federally enforceable in accordance with the requirements of Rule [The District rule addressing existing requirements for permits to operate and their modification] under the following circumstances:
+The APCO shall take action on a written request for a permit modification for a condition that is not federally enforceable in accordance with the requirements of Regulation V under the following circumstances:

 - a.
-Any change at the stationary sourcestationary source allowed by the permit modification shall meet all applicable federal requirements and shall not violate any existing permit term or condition; and - b.
-The APCOAPCO provides to the U.S. EPA. a contemporaneous written notice describing the change, including the date, any change in emissions or air pollutants emitted, and any applicable federal requirement that would apply as a result of the change.
+Any change at the stationary source allowed by the permit modification shall meet all applicable federal requirements and shall not violate any existing permit term or condition; and - b.
+The APCO provides to the U.S. EPA a contemporaneous written notice describing the change, including the date, any change in emissions or air pollutants emitted, and any applicable federal requirement that would apply as a result of the change.